Waraidako/spotify-daily-recommendations/README.md

 Still in development, works on localhost for now, planning to host a domain (likely will be using GitHub's hosting)

 Current state - working "Generate recommendations" button.
 Creates the "Recommendations playlist" if there isn't one, and refreshes it if it exists.
+Same thing with "shuffled" recommendations, but top tracks are shuffled before fetching recommendations.

 If you for some reason stumbled on this repository and have any ideas on what to add/what to improve, please message me <a href="waraidako.god@gmail.com">waraidako.god@gmail.com</a>